Biden moves forward without help from Trump's intel team

 Biden started receiving these more general security briefings after he became the Democratic presidential nominee, but it's unclear if he is still getting those.
 A spokesman for Biden’s transition team declined to comment.

-Associated Press writer Aamer Madhani in Washington and Will Weissert in Wilmington, Delaware, contributed to this report.
+Associated Press writers Aamer Madhani in Washington and Will Weissert in Wilmington, Delaware, contributed to this report.